shivannis/xandr-docs-public/xandr-docs/articles/monetize/override-ad-quality-settings-on-a-deal.md

 # Override ad quality settings on a deal

 By default, when you create a deal, the deal inherits any ad quality settings you have already established for a given network and publisher.
 For example, a network may prohibit animated or Flash ads and a publisher may ban certain specific brands or category.
-But, since deals are special arrangements with buyers, Xandr allows you to ignore these settings and allow creatives that would normally be blocked to serve on a deal.
+But, since deals are special arrangements with buyers, Microsoft Advertising allows you to ignore these settings and allow creatives that would normally be blocked to serve on a deal.

 > [!NOTE]
 > These settings are configured when you [create a custom deal](create-a-custom-deal.md).
 The settings they override are described in [Working with Network Ad Quality](working-with-network-ad-quality.md) and [Working with Ad Quality](working-with-publisher-ad-quality.md).